souravsingh/Presentation/PITCHME.md

 #### Radiogenomics of Glioblastoma: Machine Learning–based Classification of Molecular Characteristics by Using Multiparametric and Multiregional MR Imaging Features

-Summary- Uses Random Forest, Gradient Boosting and Oversampling techniques to obtain information about IDH1 mutation.
-Uses features such as total tumor volume, necrotic tumor volume, contrast-enhancing tumor volume etc. Accuracy of 88% on random forest, 87% on gradient boosting.
+Summary- Uses Random Forest, Gradient Boosting and Oversampling techniques to obtain info about IDH1 mutation.
+Uses features such as total tumor volume, necrotic tumor volume, contrast-enhancing tumor volume etc. Accuracy of 88% on RF, 87% on GBM.

 Advantages-
 - Uses features which can be calculated easily